lseek/empdb/README.md

 [~/work] virtualenv emptest
 [~/work] . emptest/bin/activate
 ```
+Also make sure setuptools (or pip) is installed.

 ### Install the Employees-0.1.tar.gz package:
 The package can be installed using the "standard" installation mechanisms - one